matuteana/uned-sdn-dev-vm/scripts/vm_files/Desktop/README.md

 There are a number of techniques that one can use to optimise the performance of a Maven build.
 As always, there is a tradeoff between performance and accuracy, so think before you use these techniques:

- - No snapshot upgrades - The "-nsu" option will stop Maven downloading the snapshot metadata, which will speed up the build considerably.
+ - No snapshot upgrades - The `-nsu` option will stop Maven downloading the snapshot metadata, which will speed up the build considerably.
-  - Offline - The "-o" option will run Maven offline, so that only the contents of the local repository, ~/.m2/repository, will be used for a build, i.e. Maven will not look for new artefacts in remote repositories and so will not be making HTTP requests during the build.
+  - Offline - The `-o` option will run Maven offline, so that only the contents of the local repository, `~/.m2/repository`, will be used for a build, i.e. Maven will not look for new artefacts in remote repositories and so will not be making HTTP requests during the build.

 # Contents